h-omer/neo4j-versioner-core/docs/index.md

 This procedure is used in order to update a status of an existing Entity node.
 It will create a new `State` node, deleting the previous `CURRENT` relationship, creating a new one to the new created node with the current date (or the optional one, if given); then it update the last `HAS_STATE` relationship adding the current/given date as the `endDate` and creating a new `HAS_STATE` relationship with `startDate` as the current/given date.
 It will also create a new relationship between the new and the last `State` called `PREVIOUS`, with the old date as a property.
 If the Entity node has no `State`, it will create a new `State` node, with both `HAS_STATE` and `CURRENT` relationships.
 If no properties are passed, a new `State` node will be created, without properties.
+If a custom relationship exists between the current `State` and a `R` node, that relationship is kept on the updated `State`.

 ### Details